hantuzun/bilkent-calendar/README.md

 3. Run the master script: `python3 bilkent-calendar.py`
 4. Calendar files will be created at your home folder.

+This projected is licensed under the terms of the MIT license.

 Pull requests are welcome.